sm-operator/sapcp-operator/README.md

 ## Using the SAP CP Service Operator

-#### Step 1: Create a service instance
+#### Step 1: Creating a Service Instance

-1. To create an instance of a SAP CP service, first create a `ServiceInstance` custom resource file:
+1. To create an instance of an SAP CP service, first create a `ServiceInstance` custom resource file:

 ```yaml
     apiVersion: services.cloud.sap.com/v1alpha1